weliveindetail/tpde/docs/tpde/compiler-ref.md

 - branching mostly handled by the compiler
 - use `generate_branch_to_block` from the architecture compiler to emit an (un)conditional branch, arguments are architecture-specific
-- before calling it, need to call [spill_before_branch](@ref CompilerBase::spill_before_branch) so that values which live across blocks can be spilled
+- before calling it, need to call [spill_before_branch](@ref CompilerBase::spill_before_branch) so that values which live across blocks can be spilled and [begin_branch_region](@ref CompilerBase::begin_branch_region) which asserts that no value assignments are changed during branching
-- after all branches are generated, call [release_spilled_regs](@ref CompilerBase::release_spilled_regs) so the register allocator can free values which can no longer be assumed to be in registers after the branch
+- after all branches are generated, call [end_branch_region](@ref CompilerBase::end_branch_region) to end code generation for branches and [release_spilled_regs](@ref CompilerBase::release_spilled_regs) so the register allocator can free values which can no longer be assumed to be in registers after the branch

 > [!warning]
 > Never emit a branch to a block other than using `generate_branch_to_block`